|

 http://www.msmonographs.org/cf.asp ]

 Mens Sana Monographs started publication in May 2003 and was published bimonthly earlier.
-From Jan 2007, MSM is published annually.
+From Jan 2007, MSM is published Annual.

 MSM Editors are Ajai R. Singh MD and Shakuntala A. Singh PhD.
 It has an Honorary International Editorial Advisory Board comprising of select eminent personalities from all over the world in the fields of medicine, humanities and medical journal editing.
 It also has a Peer Review Board.